 Dress appropriately, stay safe, and enjoy the experience.

-By following these tips, you’re set for a successful and enjoyable bluegill fishing adventure!
+Following these tips sets you up for a successful and enjoyable bluegill fishing adventure!

 Author